Concealed Handgun Permit Frequently Asked Questions

 Question: Do I have to submit the address change form in person?

-Answer: No, you can have the form notarized and then you can mail it in.
+Answer: No, you can get the form notarized and then you can mail it in.

 Question: How long do I have after I move to submit my address change?